Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Simulated Data Set

 \subsection{Simulations of Electric Fields in the Absence of Noise}

-The CoREAS simulations are processed through the reconstruction framework $\overline{\mathrm{Off}}\underline{\mathrm{line}}$.
+The CoREAS simulations are processed through the reconstruction framework of the Pierre Auger Observatory, $\overline{\mathrm{Off}}\underline{\mathrm{line}}$ \cite{Offline_radio}.
 The RD response simulation is performed and the electric field traces are reconstructed from the raw signal traces by using the Monte Carlo values of the arrival direction and the sensitivity pattern of the RD antennas.
 This means that the antenna response is applied to the CoREAS radio pulses and then again deconvolved.
 The electric field traces obtained correspond to the air shower pulses as they would be reconstructed in the absence of noise, in the 30-80\,MHz frequency band.
-Each trace has a length of 8192\,ns and $\Delta t$=1\,ns, upsampled from the nominal 250 MSPS sampling rate with a factor of four.
-These traces are used in sec.\ \ref{Analysis} to evaluate the reference values of the energy fluence to be compared to the fluence estimators obtained in the presence of noise.
-In this way, the analysis is not affected by biases potentially introduced by the unfolding of the antenna response.
+Each trace has a length of 8192\,ns and $\Delta t$\,$=$\,1\,ns, upsampled from the nominal 250 MSPS sampling rate with a factor of four.